What do you do if you have a panic attack?

 In the moment it can be hard to process what’s going on and know how to calm yourself down, so we’ve spoken to one of BBC Bitesize’s ambassadors, Dr Radha Modgil, to get her top tips.

 - When you’re having a panic attack, your body is perceiving a threat or a danger

 - When this happens, lots of chemicals are released in your body

 - These chemicals can make your heart rate get faster, and make you sweaty, nauseous and dizzy

 - When a panic attack starts, try to focus on your breathing – breathing in and out really slowly can help make you feel better

 - You can also stamp your feet on the ground to bring yourself back into the present moment

 - Sometimes focusing on other senses, such as smell, can help bring you back to the here and now

 - If you have a panic attack, make sure to tell someone you trust

-- Also make sure you rest, and take some time out before you crack on with revising again.
+- Also make sure you rest, and take some time out before trying to do anything else.